 It takes days of planning, researching, meetings, emails/phone calls to come up with unique menus, based on clients experiences and desires.

 We have experience of weddings based on clients desires for authentic food from around the world, including Middle Eastern, Mediterranean, Thai, Indian, Mexican, Argentinian etc. where we have worked with clients who want authentic food and not a supermarket version of a cuisine.

-When you book us for a wedding, once we have a menu developed we have a tasting with just you, so we can concentrate on establishing exactly what you want from your day.
+When you book us for a wedding, once we have a menu developed, we have a tasting with just you, so we can concentrate on establishing exactly what you want from your day.

 Sharing Wedding Catering

 We started sharing style weddings over 10 years ago.
-Our clients prefer an informal relaxed event with usually whole joints of meat that have been marinated, charcoal and wood smoked, and then served whole on a carving board to each table.
+Our clients prefer an informal relaxed event with often with whole joints of meat that have been marinated, charcoal and wood smoked, and then served whole on a carving board to each table.
 Accompanied with a selection of fresh salads so that each guest can choose how much and what they have.

-We do not “platter meat” as it is essential to serve food fresh from the bbq to guests so they can choose what they want, and how they like it cooked: some want their salmon or lamb just coloured others want it well done this is not feasible on a platter.
+We have used this style for barbeques where we offer a choice of three or four meat fish and vegetarian options at our BBQ’s with bowls of salad on each table.
+We do not “platter meat” as it is essential to serve food fresh from the bbq to guests so they can choose what they want, and how they like it cooked: some want their salmon or lamb just coloured others want it well done this is not feasible when it served on a platter.
 We offer a choice of three or four meats fish and vegetarian options so everybody can try everything.
 Guests are invited a table at a time to choose freshly cooked food from the BBQ.